iqbalnzls/watchcommerce/README.md

 # watchcommerce

-watchcommerce is a simple crud functionality for "mini" e-commerce that focus on watch like its name
+watchcommerce is a simple CRUD project which has some functionality such as the following,

-## Features
-There are some functionality that can be done, like

 - **Create Brand** `/api/v1/brand/save`